scttcper/ngx-toastr/README.md

 ## ngx-toastr V4 to V5 breaking changes
 - Supports Angular v4 and drops support for anything lower than 2.4.x
 - In order to support Angular v4 animations you should:
-  - Install `npm install @angular/animations --save`
+  - Install animations `npm install @angular/animations --save`
-  - Add `import { BrowserAnimationsModule } from '@angular/platform-browser/animations';` to root NgModule
+  - Add `import { BrowserAnimationsModule } from '@angular/platform-browser/animations';` and import in root NgModule
-  - Add `BrowserAnimationsModule` to imports

 ## Features
 - Toast Component Injection without being passed `ViewContainerRef`